Why learn Brazilian Jiu-Jitsu?

 Is it safe/responsible to have my kids learn such an effective form of martial art?

-Most bullying and physical violence from young kids (either received or given) comes from a lack of self-confidence or sense of security.
+Most bullying and physical violence from young adults and children (either received or given) comes from a lack of self-confidence, or reduced sense of security.
 By teaching kids respect for themselves and others, they are empowered to handle difficult and stressful situations with confidence and control.
 These skills transfer to all aspects of life, from personal relationships, sports, work, and social interactions.

 There are several BJJ gyms in Reno.
-Why Black Diamond instead of one of the BJJ gyms or a Mixed Martial Arts gym?
+Why choose Black Diamond instead of one of the others?

-Our philosophy is that you should join a tribe you’re comfortable with and that is a good fit for you.
-Many of the BJJ and MMA gyms in Reno have great people that are our friends and share the desire to build a Reno BJJ community atmosphere.
-Others are “McDojos” that have high turnover rates because the overall training experience is hollow, hostile, goofy or driven by greed.
-One great way to determine the quality of a gym is to look at the pedigree of the instructors, their achievements in BJJ, the achievements of their students, and the atmosphere and camaraderie of the gym itself.
+Our philosophy is that you should join a tribe you’re comfortable with, and that is a good fit for you.
+Many of the BJJ and MMA gyms in Reno have great people that are our friends, and share the desire to build a Reno BJJ community atmosphere.
+Others are “McDojos” that have high turnover rates because the overall training experience is hollow, hostile, and often driven by greed.
+One great way to determine the quality of any gym is to look at the pedigree of the instructors, their achievements in BJJ, the achievements of their students, and the atmosphere and camaraderie of the gym itself.
 At Black Diamond, these aspects are at the heart of our core values.
 We welcome you to come in and experience first-hand.

 Brazilian Jiu-Jitsu is a good fit for every body.
 Something that is great about BJJ is that it is scalable.
-The intensity can be adjusted and we offer several types of class, from fundamentals for the beginner all the way to the competition class to prepare for world level competitions.
+The intensity can be adjusted, and we offer several variety of classes: from fundamentals for the beginner, all the way to the competition class to prepare for world level competitions.
 All body types, shapes and sizes benefit greatly from BJJ.
-The workout intensity is one of the best full body cardio and strength training available, but you’re doing it while having so much fun, you don’t realize how great a workout you’re getting.
+The workout intensity is one of the best full-body cardio and strength training available, but you’re doing it while having so much fun, you don’t realize how great a workout you’re getting.

-The general steps of a Brazilian Jiu Jitsu fight are as follows:
+The fundamental steps of a Brazilian Jiu-Jitsu fight are as follows: